oasis-tcs/odata-specs/odata-protocol/1 Introduction.md

 ## ##subsec Transient Entities

-Transient entities are instances of an entity type that are the result of transforming entities of that entity type and only exist within a single payload.
+Transient entities are instances of an entity type that are dynamically generated on request and only exist within a response payload.
 They cannot be updated and consequently possess neither a stable entity-id nor an update URL.
-A transient entity may have a read URL, which may be used to apply the same transformation to the current state of the underlying entity or entities.
+A transient entity may have a read URL, which generates a new transient entity using the same algorithm.

 ## ##subsec Default Namespaces